tiburonchan3/Vue_Laravel/README.md

 ```
 $ php artisan db:seed
 ```
--Now is time to install de javascript dependencies
+-Now is time to install the javascript dependencies
 ```
 $ yarn
 ```